 - 1. Absolute and comparative advantage.
 The Ricardian model - 2.
 The specific factors model and the distribution of income - 3.
 Initial endowments and trade.
 The Heckscher-Ohlin model.
 The Stolper-Samuelson theorem - 4.
 Firms' behaviour in front of international trade

 PART II: POLICIES AND INSTRUMENTS IN INTERNATIONAL TRADE

 - 5. Tariffs and other instruments of international trade - 6.
-International trade policies
+International trade policies - 7.
+An introduction to the role of the exchange rate

-Methodology
+Activities and Methodology